oasmobile/php-aws-wrappers/docs/DynamoDB.md

 ## Constructing

-The constructor signature is like below:
+Create a `DynamoDbTable` object like below:

 ```php
 <?php